spanner/radiant-paperclipped_uploader-extension/README.md

 ## Status

 It works.
 It's very new but reasonably tidy.

-There's some functionality I want to add - when an upload completes I want to be able to enter metadata for that file - and there's a lot of cargo code in here that I'm gradually trimming.
 The next version will work a bit better and look a lot better.

 ## Installation